parinfer/parinfer.js/lib/README.md

 ## A stable core for editor plugins

-The behavior and implementation of this Parinfer "library" is stable and canonicalized.
+The behavior and implementation of this Parinfer library is stable and canonicalized.
 To allow different editors to make use of this, [@oakmac] has graciously ported this implementation to the languages required by the plugin APIs of all the major code editors.
 All port tests are synchronized through a